17 Ancient Metagenomic Pipelines

 Warning

-nf-core/eager v2 requires an older version of Nextflow - if installing manually, ensure you do not have Nextflow version any greater than v22.10.6!
+nf-core/eager v2 requires an older version of Nextflow - if installing manually, ensure we do not have Nextflow version any greater than v22.10.6!

-First, download the latest version of the nf-core/eager repo (or check for updates if you have a previously-installed version):
+First, download the latest version of the nf-core/eager repo (or check for updates if we have a previously-installed version).

 nextflow pull nf-core/eager

-Next we can re-visit AMDirT (see Accessing Ancient Metagenomic Data) to download a pre-prepared configuration file for nf-core/eager
+Next we can re-visit AMDirT (see Accessing Ancient Metagenomic Data, (Borry et al. 2024)) to download a pre-prepared configuration file for nf-core/eager

 1. Load AMDirt (AMDirT viewer), and select the latest release and the ‘ancientsinglegenome-hostassociated’ table